IT Project Manager at Ideamotive and agile advocate.

 If we look at the cost of development, the cost per hour for hiring a developer to create an iOS and Android app is pretty similar (see the box below for average rates).
 However, note that iOS is a system that supports quite a narrow range of devices.
 When considering mobile applications, we’re pretty much talking about iPhones and iPads, with a possibility to convert application to macOS and support all kinds of Apple computers.

 $$$ tip: There’s one important aspect of iOS/Android mobile app development that will help you save a few extra bucks.
 Namely, if you want your target solution needs to work on both platforms, cross-platform development with forefront technologies like React Native will save you coding time and effort, bringing the total cost down.
-This approach allows writing a single code base that will work for both Android and iOS.
+This approach allows writing a single code base that will work for both Android and iOS app stores.
 It’s an interesting alternative to native development that saves a lot of time and money, speeding up the development process and allowing businesses to release their app quickly.

 Developing an app for iOS and Android takes about the same amount of time, from two to eight months, depending on the application.
 This period breaks down into: